corndeladmin/tech-docs/src/javalin/user-input.md

 ::: info

-The `name` attribute of the inputs determines the key once the form data is parsed into a javascript object on the server.
-This form would result in an object with keys of `userId` and `content`.
+The `name` attribute of the inputs determines the key once the form data is parsed on the server.
+This form would result in keys of `userId` and `content`.

 :::